balenaltd/handbook/Google-calendar.md

 ![](http://i67.tinypic.com/1okr39.png)

 4. Click on an available room.
-When you’re done creating an event, Google Calendar shares  a Zoom URL.
+When you’re done creating the event, Google Calendar will share a Zoom URL.

 ![](http://i66.tinypic.com/2ltqznr.png)